SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-26-jnj-vaccine-vrbpac-review.md

 <sup id="fn8a">[[8]](#fn8)</sup> <sup id="fn9a">[[9]](#fn9)</sup> <sup id="fn10a">[[10]](#fn10)</sup>
 As with any such endeavor as important and complex as a drug application, there's a lot here to troll through!
-(And we're not even counting all the clinical trial documents, data reports, safety review board reports, &hellip this is just the _summary_ for the VRBPAC.)
+(And we're not even counting all the clinical trial documents, data reports, safety review board reports, &hellip; this is just the _summary_ for the VRBPAC.)

 So what's in there?